Trail Notes

 From Whakahoro the track follows the disused road along the true left bank of the Whanganui River for 1km, before turning sharply into the Kaiwhakauka Valley.
 The track follows along and crosses the Kaiwhakauka Stream over an old wooden bridge.
 It continues along the true left bank of the stream up to the head of the Kaiwhakauka Valley.
 Note: Care should be taken not to disturb stock and gates should be left as found when crossing farmland.

 On reaching the junction of the old Kaiwhakauka, Mangapurua and Ruatiti/Ōhura Roads, keep to the right to drop down into the Mangapurua.
-A side track leads to the Mangapurua Trig, the highest point in the area.
+A side track leads to the Mangapurua Trig (near km 1241), the highest point in the area.
 On a fine day, there are sweeping views of Tongariro National Park to the east and Mt Taranaki / Egmont to the west.
 Mangapurua Trig is your best opportunity to get a phone signal if you need to confirm a canoe pickup time at Mangapurua Landing.

 From here the track winds steadily down into the valley where the track meets and stays on the true left bank of the Mangapurua Stream.
 Continuing along the old road line, the track crosses numerous side streams and the valley progressively closes in.
 Although the track is freshly maintained, the rocks can be slippery when wet – care should be taken in negotiating these sections and beware of falling rocks.